ridercz/Altairis.ValidationToolkit/README.md

 # Altairis Validation Toolkit

-Set of various interesting .NET validation attributes, usable for example in ASP.NET MVC, Razor Pages, and Web Forms model binding.
-You can use them to decorate model and ViewModel properties.
+Altairis Validation Toolkit strives to make dynamic generation of user interface in ASP.NET Core more powerful and easier.
+It consists of several types of components, complementing each other:

+* **Validation attributes** to validate properties and models in .NET, to extend the ones found in `System.ComponentModel.DataAnnotations` namespace.
+It has several Czech Republic specific ones (to validate IČO, rodné číslo and Czech bank account number), but others are generally usable, ie. `[RequiredWhen]` or `GreaterThan`.
+* **Display attributes** defining some commonly used logical types, like `[Color]`, or user interface elements (like `[Slider]` or `[Select]`).
+* **Editor templates** for both standard types and types defined by new attributes above.
+Also it contains very powerfull `Object.cshtml` template that can render entire forms, including nested complex types and supporting property groups.
+All templates are clean, modern, semantic HTML5, easy to style using CSS.

-The library is compatible with .NET 8 and above.
+> The library is compatible with .NET 8 and above.
 Last version to support .NET Standard 2.0 is 3.0.1.

 ## How to install

-The best way to install this library is to use the `Altairis.ValidationToolkit` NuGet package.
+The best way to install this library is to use the `Altairis.ValidationToolkit` NuGet package for attributes.

+Then dowload the [`EditorTemplates.zip`](https://github.com/ridercz/Altairis.ValidationToolkit/raw/master/dist/EditorTemplates.zip) file and unpack it to appropriate folder:

+* For Razor Pages use `~/Pages/EditorTemplates`
+* For MVC use `~/Views/Shared/EditorTemplates`

 ## Documentation

-See the [wiki](https://github.com/ridercz/Altairis.ValidationToolkit/wiki) for list of available attributes and their usage.
+See the [wiki](https://github.com/ridercz/Altairis.ValidationToolkit/wiki) for list of available attributes and templates and their usage.
+There are also Razor Pages and MVC sample applications showcasing the possibilities.

 ## License